EnderLocke/pyespn/README.md

 #### Betting Providers
 there are many betting providers across the espn api and they dont appear to be consistant in my profiling. the ones that i have found can be accessed via

+there is a mapping for default betting providers for a given sport, it is not guaranteed to return data for every year though

 **example**
 ```python
 from pyespn import PYESPN